Supporting

 Help for professionals

 Abusers use technology to carry out physical, sexual, psychological, or economic abuse using technology.
-For example, they may hack a phone or use social media, cameras, or other kinds of technology to try to harm or control.
+For example, they may hack a phone or harass the survivor using social media, they may monitor and track via location settings and trackers.

 You can read our tips on how to speak to survivors about domestic abuse.
 You may be the first person to whom a woman discloses the abuse, so go at their pace.
 It is critical that you listen to her and believe her.